corda/corda-docs-portal/content/en/platform/corda/4.11/community/upgrading-cordapps.md

 #### Permissioning

-* Only node administrators are able to run the contract upgrade authorisation and deauthorisation flows
+* Only node administrators are able to run the contract upgrade authorization and deauthorization flows

 #### Logistics

-* All nodes need to run the contract upgrade authorisation flow
+* All nodes need to run the contract upgrade authorization flow
 * Only one node should run the contract upgrade initiation flow.
 If multiple nodes run it for the same `StateRef`, a double-spend will occur for all but the first completed upgrade
 * The supplied upgrade flows upgrade one state object at a time